saucelabs/sauce-docs/docs/orchestrate/saucelabs-private-registry.md

    * `docker` (or other tool for pushing container images)
    * `jq` (or other tool for parsing json)
    * `curl` (or other tool for making http requests)
+3. Find out what's your container registry url.
+For this example let's assume it is `registry.example.com/your-private-registry`.

 ### Setting environment variables to be used by docker